vchain-us/cnlc-docs/pages/help/query-ledger.md

 title: Querying a Ledger
 ---

-From the *Query Ledger* page you can search and filter Ledger entries based on a search string, an API key, and a time frame.
+From the *Query Ledger* page you can search and filter Ledger entries based on a search string, a Signer ID, and a time frame.

 ###### _Topics on this page..._